ovh/docs/pages/cloud/nutanix/12-activate-licenses-on-byol/guide.en-ie.md

 ---
-title: Adding licences to your Nutanix BYOL cluster
+title: Managing licences for a Nutanix on OVHcloud BYOL offer
 slug: activate-licence-on-nutanix-byol
 excerpt: 'How to add licences in an OVHcloud Nutanix cluster in the BYOL solution'
 section: Getting started